-- q) give the Councillor who lodged it an opportunity to amend it, if practical to do so; and - r) if the Notice of Motion cannot be amended to the satisfaction of the Chief Executive Officer, notify the Councillor who lodged it that it will be rejected and explain the reasons for the rejection.
+- h) Give the Councillor who lodged it an opportunity to amend it, if practical to do so; and - i) If the Notice of Motion cannot be amended to the satisfaction of the Chief Executive Officer, notify the Councillor who lodged it that it will be rejected and explain the reasons for the rejection. - j) The Chief Executive Officer must cause all Notices of Motion to be numbered, dated and entered in the Notice of Motion Register in the order in which they are received.